5 Powerful Things That Happen When You Wait on God

 True worshipful music not only is a sweet sacrifice to God, but it changes us.

-It turns our focus upward to God.
+It captures our attention and turns our focus upward toward God.

 When we worship God – truly worship God – it shows on our face!
 And many people will see it, and fear and will trust in the Lord…